DestructChen/EzPark/README.md

 For this project we used a [SeeedStudio Bluetooth Module](http://wiki.seeedstudio.com/wiki/Bluetooth_Shield) For this Bluetooth Shield, jumper wires were requried to connect the RX pin of the bluetooth module to the TX pin of the arduino board and similarly the TX pin of the bluetooth module to the RX pin of the arduino board.

-For this project, the Pin Assignment is as follows
+For this project, the pin assignment is as follows.
+If you use different pin assignments, you will need to change the corresponding global constant integer.

 | Hardware | Pin # |
 | --- | --- |